Santhosh-17/com.flutterUnleashed/README.md

     <br>
     Base project made with much Curiosity to explore flutter by the use of flutter course taken by angela.
     <br>
-    It contains src Images, main-dart file, and yaml file!
+    This repo contains src Images, main-dart file, and yaml file!
     <br>
     <br>